shaikh-insha/credit-card-fraud-detection/README.md

 Detecting fraudulent transactions is essential in financial systems.
 This project uses various machine learning models, handles class imbalance with SMOTE, and evaluates models based on their fraud detection performance.

+## 📌 Project Overview

+This project aims to build and evaluate ML models for credit card fraud detection.
+It uses a synthetic dataset, performs data analysis, balances class distribution using SMOTE, and compares model performance using accuracy and F1-score.

 ---

 ## 📁 Dataset